bbwieland/ncaa-womens-hoops-rankings/dictionary.md

 **Net Efficiency:** How many points the team would outscore an average Divsion 1 team by over 100 possessions.

-**Possessions:** THe average number of possessions for the team in their games this season.
+**Possessions:** The average number of possessions for the team in their games this season.
 Not adjusted for opponent tempo.